jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 > *"Now, as it turns out, more frequently than not we actually adopted schemes that where Debianisms, rather than Fedoraisms/Redhatisms as best supported scheme by systemd.
 For example, systems running systemd now generally store their hostname in /etc/hostname, something that used to be specific to Debian and now is used across distributions[^116]."*

 One of the main differences between traditional Upstart/SysVinit based Linux is that systemd doesn't have __run levels__.
 The command `init 3` was always start at the commandline, and `init 5` was GUI.

+#### systemd Target

 Systemd introduces __targets__ in their place.
 Targets are supposed to be more flexible in what they can load and how they are loaded as opposed to the values of the `/etc/inittab`[^118].
+From the man page of `systemd.target`:

+>  *"Targets exist merely to group units via dependencies, and to establish standardized names for synchronization points used in dependencies between units.
+Among other things, target units are a more flexible replacement for SysV runlevels in the classic SysV init system"*

    Run Level              systemd target               Function
 ---------------- ------------------------------------- -------------------------